Guayacan

 BRIGADE INFORMATION:

 Medical brigades use the Primary School as their brigade site.
 The school has 4 rooms, where the various medical stations are conducted.
-Doctors spend an average of 10 minutes with each patient and we are able to provide 4-5 educational charlas a day.
+Doctors spend an average of 10 minutes with each patient and we can provide 4-5 educational charlas a day.

 • AVERAGE PATIENTS ATTENDED: 99